MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 ![try otherwise custom column](images/me-error-handling-try-otherwise-custom-column.png)

+The formula above will try to evaluate the **Standard Rate** column and will output it's value if no errors are found.
+If errors are found in the **Standard Rate** column, then the output will be the value defined after the `otherwise` statement, which in this case is the **Special Rate** column.

 After adding the correct data types to all of the columns in the table, this is how the final table looks like:

 ![Final table try otherwise](images/me-error-handling-try-otherwise-final-table.png)